fireinrain/github-trending/TrendsHist.md

 ## C

+* 【2025-02-06】[CodeWithHarry / The-Ultimate-C-Programming-Course](https://github.com/CodeWithHarry/The-Ultimate-C-Programming-Course) - This is the C language code and supplement material for the Ultimate C language Course on CodeWithHarry
 * 【2025-02-05】[StuckAtPrototype / Racer](https://github.com/StuckAtPrototype/Racer) -
 * 【2025-02-04】[da-luce / astroterm](https://github.com/da-luce/astroterm) - A planetarium for your terminal!
 Explore stars, planets, constellations, and more, all rendered right in the command line—no telescope required. ✨🪐
 * 【2025-02-01】[skot / ESP-Miner](https://github.com/skot/ESP-Miner) - A bitcoin ASIC miner for the ESP32